 Which trains are less busy?

-We regularly publish schedules showing which of our services you are most likely to get a seat on if you are travelling on a flexible ticket.
-These are put on our social media channels at Twitter and Facebook and provide information on how busy services are at weekends and over holiday periods.
+We regularly publish schedules showing which of our services you are most likely to be able to reserve a seat for.
+These are put on our social media channels at Twitter and Facebook and provide information on how busy services are over a two-week period.
 They are regularly updated and are designed to be easy to read and interpret.

 Each route is shown as follows: